skillrepos/ai-3in1/labs.md

 <br><br>

-9. **Monitor the deployment**:
-   - Go back to your Space page on Hugging Face
+9. Monitor your deployment by going to your space page on Hugging Face.
+Go to **https://huggingface.co/spaces/<userid>/aiapp**.
    - You'll see the build process and container execution in the logs
-   - The Space will automatically start once the build completes (usually 2-3 minutes)
+   - The Space will automatically start once the build completes (takes several minutes)

 ![Deployment in progress](./images/aiapps26.png?raw=true "Deployment in progress")

 <br><br>

-10. **Test your deployed application**:
+10. Test your deployed application.
     - Once the Space is running, you'll see your Streamlit app
     - Try the same queries you tested locally